Information for Affiliates

 Human Subjects [back to top]

-The Human Subjects section on SharePoint contains resources relating to human subjects and IRB, including information on protocols, IRB documents, and templates.
-This section is split into the following five categories:
+The Human Subjects section in the J-PAL shared Google Drive contains resources relating to human subjects and IRB, including information on protocols, IRB documents, and templates.

-This section contains papers on the ethics of research, e.g. a paper on Conducting Ethical Economics Research: Complications from the Field and Facebook’s Controversial Emotion Experiment.
+The section on Ethical Research Concerns – Other Papers contains papers on the ethics of research, e.g. a paper on Conducting Ethical Economics Research: Complications from the Field and Facebook’s Controversial Emotion Experiment.

 Links to some of the most frequently used IRBs by our affiliates: